semprag/semprag.github.io/basics.md

   - Acronyms
   - Even in these cases, hard-case the entire word instead of the initial letter.
     - <del>`{B}ook`</del> `{Book}`
 - Whenever possible, include the DOI for the article.
-These are often hard to find, but [http://scholar.google.com/](Google Scholar) and [crossref.org/SimpleTextQuery](http://crossref.org/SimpleTextQuery/) can help.
+These are often hard to find, but [Google Scholar](http://scholar.google.com/) and [crossref.org/SimpleTextQuery](http://crossref.org/SimpleTextQuery/) can help.
   - DOIs should never end in periods, which can cause the DOI lookup to fail.

-## Included packages `sp.cls`
+## Packages included by sp.cls

-The `sp.cls` file includes the following packages by default, which means you have access to all their commands without having to `\includepackage{}` it in your own document:
+The `sp.cls` file includes the following packages by default, which means you have access to all their commands without having to `\usepackage{}` it in your own document:

 - graphicx
 - natbib